 Absolutely!
 Simply use the same proportion of freshly fed sourdough starter in the recipe.
 Your starter won’t add a strong tangy flavor to your muffins, but will still work.

 If you don’t have a starter, but still want to try out this recipe, simply add 28 grams of all-purpose flour and 28 grams of water to your batter.

 Please leave a star rating and review this recipe if you enjoyed it!
 I read all the comments and love hearing your feedback.

 Brown Sugar Streusel

-- 42 grams 3 tablespoons butter, cold and cut into 1-inch cubes
+- 42 grams unsalted butter cold and cut into 1-inch cubes

 - ½ teaspoon ground cinnamon

 - ⅛ teaspoon ground cloves